gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I stared at the page in front of me.
 A blood oath?
 For a moment I wondered if there might be something to the lie I had been telling Eleñima all these years.
-Could all of her wishing actually---no.  I shook my head.
+Could all of her wishing actually—no.  I shook my head.
 Oë and I had cooked up the nonsense notion of a "slow spell" ourselves.
 This was just coincidence.

 Still, no matter what happened next, Eleñima would expect a miracle.
 When she